-Under the legal regime up to 31.12.2015, and as an average, a hearing for an action under ordinary proceedings was fixed between approximately 18 and 24 months following its filing, and the decision was issued six to eight (6-8) months after the hearing, provided that the initial hearing was not adjourned (one adjournment being common practice).
-The aforementioned average times very much depend on the type of the court (see question 4.1 above), as well as the place where it is located.
-To speed up proceedings, a new law was introduced in 2015 (Law 4335), and it is in force since 1.1.2016.
-Under the new regime, the hearing was purported to take place around six to seven (6-7) months after the filing of a lawsuit (articles 215 and 237 of GCCP) but that timeframe is, in practice, prolonged significantly, especially in the courts of large cities.
+Under the legal regime in effect up to 31.12.2015, on average, a hearing for an action under ordinary proceedings was fixed between approximately 18 and 24 months following its filing, and the decision was issued six to eight months after the hearing, provided that the initial hearing was not adjourned (one adjournment being common practice).
+The aforementioned average times very much depended on the type of court (see question 4.1 above) and the place where it was located.

+To speed up proceedings, a new law was introduced in 2015 (Law 4335), and it came into force on 1.1.2016.
+Under that regime, the hearing was supposed to take place around six to seven months after the filing of a lawsuit (articles 215 and 237 of GCCP, as then in force); however, that timeframe has, in practice, been prolonged significantly, especially in the courts of large cities.
+Another attempt was therefore made through a set of new procedural rules that were enacted and apply as of 1.1.2022, with extensive amendment made to GCCP (by Law 4842/2021), aimed at expediting proceedings.
+Whether the current legal regime will limit procedural delays in practice remains to be seen.

-4.7 Can the court try preliminary issues, the result of which determine whether the remainder of the trial should proceed?
+4.7 Can the court try preliminary issues, the results of which determine whether the remainder of the trial should proceed?
 If it can, do such issues relate only to matters of law or can they relate to issues of fact as well, and if there is trial by jury, by whom are preliminary issues decided?

-No, there are no separate proceedings specifically for preliminary issues, such as on the court's jurisdiction or competence; these are dealt with at the time of the main trial, this being either the ordinary or injunction proceedings.
+No, there are no separate proceedings specifically for preliminary issues, such as on the court's jurisdiction or competence; these are dealt with at the time of the main trial through either the ordinary or injunction proceedings.
 However, where the court considers it important to be informed on foreign law or on specific scientific/technical matters, it may issue an interim order thereon.